Tom Hayes (British politician)

-Thomas John Hayes is a British Labour Party politician who was elected MP for Bournemouth East in the 2024 United Kingdom general election.
+Thomas John Hayes is a British Labour Party politician who was elected MP for Bournemouth East in the 2024 general election.

 Political career

 Hayes was Labour and Co-operative Party Councillor for St Clement's Ward on Oxford City Council from 2014 to 2024.
-He was Deputy Council Leader and Zero Carbon Cabinet Member in charge of the zero emission zone.
+He was deputy council leader and Zero Carbon cabinet member in charge of the zero emission zone.

 At the 2020 Councillor Awards, run by the Local Government Information Unit and CCLA, Hayes was named the 'Environment and Sustainability Pioneer' of the year among local authority figures.

 As Deputy Leader, he led Oxford City Council's collaboration with EDF Renewables, Habitat Energy, redT, Kensa, and the University of Oxford on the Energy Superhub Oxford project, which saw the creation of Europe's most powerful electric charging hub.
 The project is set to unlock significant emissions reductions across power, heat, and transport.
-It is saving 10,000 tonnes of Carbon Dioxide a year, rising to 25,000 tonnes by 2032.
+It is saving 10,000 tonnes of carbon dioxide a year, rising to 25,000 tonnes by 2032.
 As part of the project, 57 council homes were upgraded with ground-source heatpumps.
 The Energy Oxford Superhub opened at Redbridge Park and Ride in 2022, offering rapid charging for 42 vehicles at once.

 In 2020, Hayes led Oxford City Council to set an Air Quality Action Plan designed to go further than the government’s legal target for air pollution by becoming the first UK local authority to set out a city-wide air pollution reduction target.

-In 2021, Hayes led the establishment of the Zero Carbon Oxford Partnership and served as its Chair.
+In 2021, Hayes led the establishment of the Zero Carbon Oxford Partnership and served as its chair.
 Their Roadmap and Action Plan models a pathway to net-zero 10 years ahead of the UK’s Government’s legal targets.
 This followed the first Citizens' Assembly on Climate Change by a UK city, which Hayes led to conclusion.

 In the same year, Hayes committed Oxford City Council to spend over £50m in improving the energy efficiency of its 7,800 council housing stock to meet at least the EPC Band C standard by 2030.
 In the same year, he led the pedestrianisation of Broad Street in the city centre and committed £3.3m on behalf of Oxford City Council to the Low Carbon Hub to develop a ground-mounted solar park in Ray Valley capable of generating enough clean electricity to power more than 6,000 homes.

 In 2022, Hayes worked to submit a successful bid to deliver a new fleet of 159 state-of-the-art electric buses for the Oxford area.

 He stood down as Deputy Leader in order to be a Labour candidate in the 2022 Stretford and Urmston by-election but was not shortlisted.